Skip to main content

 How to pick carry-on luggage

-The perfect carry-on luggage is as important to your travels as the sturdy pair of walking shoes that will help you conquer Rome’s cobblestone streets, or the high-tech camera that seamlessly captures once-in-a-lifetime safari moments.
+The perfect carry-on luggage is as important to your travels as the sturdy pair of walking shoes that will help you conquer the cobblestone streets on a trip to Rome or the high-tech camera that seamlessly captures once-in-a-lifetime moments on a safari.
 Here are a few helpful tips to keep in mind when you’re shopping for your next carry-on bag.

 • Consider where you’re traveling.
-A lightweight duffle is ideal for a safari, where hard-shell suitcases aren’t allowed.
-But if you’re planning on stocking up on ceramics while in Spain and Portugal, you may want the protection that same hard-shell suitcase provides.
-See more African safari packing tips →
+A lightweight duffle is ideal for a safari, where hard-shell suitcases aren’t allowed (check out our African safari packing tips for more details).
+But if you’re planning on buying ceramics on the Amalfi Coast or on a tour of Spain and Portugal, you may want the protection that same hard-shell suitcase provides.

-• Look at what it’s going to be like where you’re going.
-If you’re spending a few days in rainy London, you may prefer waterproof luggage that can keep your belongings dry.
-Or if you’re traveling through a few European cities with lots of cobblestones, you’ll want to make sure your luggage has sturdy wheels that can smoothly roll over those streets.
+• Look at the climate and landscape where you’re going.
+If you’re spending a few days on a rainy tour of London, you may prefer waterproof luggage that can keep your belongings dry.
+Or, if you’re joining us on a multi-country tour, you’ll want to make sure your luggage has sturdy wheels that can smoothly roll over all types of streets.

 • Look ahead to what you’ll be doing in your destination.
-If you’re planning to fill all your free time clothes shopping in Paris, go for a soft-shell suitcase.
+If you’re planning to fill all your free time clothes shopping on one of our Paris tours, go for a soft-shell suitcase.
 “I often travel with my soft-sided carry-on luggage to places where there’s especially fantastic shopping,” traveler Chadner said.
-“The material usually stretches so you can really stuff extra souvenirs in there.”
+“The material usually stretches, so you can really stuff extra souvenirs in there.”

-• Stick to your style!
+• Stick to your style.
 It might sound like an impractical piece of advice, but just like everything else in travel, you should select a piece of luggage that suits your personal taste and style.
 If you fancy something sleek for a trip to Scandinavia, take a minimalist leather weekender.
-But your dream trip discovering the charming villages of the Amalfi Coast might be better complemented with a brightly colored, wheeled suitcase.
+But your dream trip discovering charming villages on our Amalfi Coast Walking Tour might be better complemented with a brightly colored, wheeled suitcase.
 The best piece of luggage is one you love.

 What to pack in your carry-on luggage

-Once you’ve picked out the carry-on luggage that best suits you and your trip, it’s time to start strategizing what to pack, which can be a fun way to get excited for your trip.
-If you’re planning on traveling only with a carry-on, then you’ll have to bring everything you need.
+Once you’ve picked out the carry-on luggage that best suits you and your travel style, it’s time to start strategizing what to pack, which can be a fun way to get excited for your trip.
+If you’re planning on traveling only with a carry-on, then you’ll have to pack small, even for a big trip.
 Even if you’re going to check a larger piece of luggage, it always helps to keep the following essentials with you on a flight, because a well-organized carry-on can make traveling so much easier.
+For more tips, check out our carry-on packing guide.

-• Traveler Chadner doesn’t go anywhere without a toiletry bag filled with TSA-approved moisturizing products like lip balms and face mask sheets.
+• Traveler Chadner doesn’t go anywhere without a toiletry bag filled with TSA-approved wellness travel essentials like lip balms and face mask sheets.
 “Airplanes can be awfully dry,” he said.
 “A flight is actually a great time for a hydrating face mask—you put it on, you read for 10 minutes, and then you’re set.
 It might look weird, but you’ll feel great!”
-See more wellness travel essentials →

 • Pack an extra change of clothing in case you run into issues with your checked luggage.
 Don’t forget that a scarf will keep you warm, but it can also be bundled into a pillow.